troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 Functional programming is a style of programming which discourages the use of imperative programming.
 In practice that means:

 - Functions are at the heart of it
-- Use of block statements (if, for, while...) should be limited in favour of functions
 - Data mutations should be avoided

 It turns out JavaScript has a lot to offer to help you writing your code in a more functional style, mainly because __functions